TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 Note: given the eigenvalues, these eigenvectors could have been found more efficiently by solving the systems
 $(A - \lambda_iI)\vect{x} = \vect{0}$, and then orthogonalize by the Gram-Schmidt procedure.
 As is done in {prf:ref}`Ex:SymmetricMat:OrthogDiag3x3`. <BR>
-The importance of the step-by-step reduction is that it shows that from the 'minimal' assumptions of symmetry and the existence of real eigenvalues it is possible to create an orthogonal diagonalization.
+The importance of the step-by-step reduction is that it shows that from the 'minimal' assumptions of symmetry and the existence of real eigenvalues it is possible to create an orthogonal diagonalisation.

 :::